 Note: RTG4 devices do not support the security options that SmartFusion2 and IGLOO2 devices support.
-The RTG4 command includes only the -job_file_name and -export_dir parameters; these parameters are the same as the parameters for SmartFusion2 and IGLOO2.
+The RTG4 command includes the -job_file_name and -export_dir parameters; these parameters are the same as the parameters for SmartFusion2 and IGLOO2.
+The RTG4 command also includes the force_rtg4_otp parameter.